 For precise and rapid measurements, a “drum mode” of cutting was developed.
 In this mode the grinder is fitted with the No. 9902 tungsten carbide cutter (or equivalent; see at right) installed in precise position.
 With the round rim of the Microgroover in continuous contact with the work surface, the unit is pivoted until the tip contacts the surface.
 A light touch with the rotating tip creates the required incision.

-When the incision is examined with the Tooke Paint Inspection Gage/Gauge microscope, it will appear as a partial cylindrical cavity, with the cavity wall angling gradually upward to the paint surface.
-Where the wall of the cut penetrates the substrate surface, the paint film above it describes a crescent shape.
-The crescent shape is cross-hatched in the drawing below.
+When the incision is examined with the Tooke Paint Inspection Gage microscope, it will appear as a partial cylindrical cavity, with the cavity wall angling gradually upward to the paint surface.
+Where the wall of the cut penetrates the substrate surface, the paint film above it describes a crescent shape, see the drawing below.
 The thickness is correctly read axially across the thickest part of this shape.

 The grinder unit is the Dremel Minimite® Model 7300 Cordless Rotary Tool.
-It comes in a flexible carry case, complete with two batteries, a charger, and a technical data sheet; and with special accessories for grooving operations (attached positioning block and MG402-02 grinding tip).
-An optional conical grinding tip (MG402-09) is also available.
-The grinder is powered by rechargeable Ni-Cad batteries in a removable battery pack (included).
+It comes in a polypropylene plastic carry case, complete with two batteries, a charger, and a technical data sheet; and with special accessories for grooving operations (attached positioning block and MG402-02 grinding tip).
+An optional conical grinding tip (MG402-09) is available.
+The grinder is powered by rechargeable Ni-Cad batteries in a removable battery pack.
 A full charge should suffice for 100 or more measurements.
 The charger will completely recharge in three hours.

 |Grinder Unit||Dremel 7300 MiniMite® Cordless Tool|